ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-secure.md

 If you look in [`memory.x`] you'll note that we're only telling the linker about the first 2 MiB of Flash, and the first 768K of SRAM (which is a bank called SRAM1).
-The other half of Flash, and the other SRAM banks, we are going to reserve for the Nonsecure Mode application.
+The other half of Flash, and the other SRAM banks, we are going to reserve for the Nonsecure State application.

 [`memory.x`]: ../../../stm32-code/secure-loader/memory.x